alissatroiano/cosmos/STORY.md

 ## How I built it

 I followed [this tutorial](https://www.youtube.com/watch?v=JhgBwJn1bQw) to learn the basics of Three.JS and get a general idea of how my planets would move in orbit.
-Then, I put Amazon Q Developer ("AQ") to work.
+Once I had a general understanding of the framework, I prompted Amazon Q Developer ("AQ") to change the game's mechanics, create a space theme, and use planets (spheres) instead of vehicles (boxes) for objects.

 ### Working with Q

 Because I was part of GitHub Copilot's Beta Testing team in 2022, I already knew that prompts must be detailed, logical, and specific when working with a local IDE assistant of this nature.

-I also knew to start with simple prompts
+#### Scene

-I used common Three.JS terms to have AQ setup the scene, camera, and renderer.
-I then prompted AQ to create a space background and add stars.
+I wrote code comments with common Three.JS terms to prompt AQ into setting up the scene, camera, and renderer.

-my local IDE to update game physics, create a space theme, and use planets (spheres) instead of vehicles (boxes) for objects.

- I wrote logical, detailed code comments and waited for Amazon Q to generate suggestions.
-When I had a question about why something was or wasn't working in its' intended manner, I started a chat with Amazon Q to get feedback.
+#### UX

+I then prompted AQ to create a dark background and add stars to create an outer space environment.

 The following tools and technologies were used to build Cosmos

 #### Technologies